List of X-Men film series characters: Kayla Silverfox

-Kayla Silverfox (played by Lynn Collins) is a Native American mutant with the power to hypnotize those she touches, and a former lover of Wolverine.
+Kayla Silverfox (portrayed by Lynn Collins) is a Native American mutant with the power to hypnotize those she touches, and a former lover of Wolverine.

-Silverfox was tasked with monitoring Wolverine after he left Team X, and they lived together in the Canadian Rockies where she gave him the idea for the name Wolverine.
-She is seemingly killed by Sabretooth, but is only faking it to manipulate Wolverine into the adamantium bonding process.
-Silverfox is revealed to only be working with Stryker to free her sister, Emma, from the Weapon X facility.
-She assists Logan in freeing the facilities prisoners, admitting her love for him, but is wounded by a sniper during the escape.
+Silverfox is tasked with monitoring Wolverine after he left Team X, and they live together in the Canadian Rockies, where she gives him the idea for the name Wolverine.
+She is seemingly killed by Sabretooth, but it is later revealed that she is only faking it to manipulate Wolverine into the adamantium bonding process, and that she is working with Stryker to free her sister, Emma, from the Weapon X facility.
+She assists Logan in freeing the facility's prisoners, admitting her love for him, but is wounded by a sniper during the escape.
 She uses her abilities to punish Stryker before dying.

-John Wraith/Kestrel
+John Wraith / Kestrel

-John Wraith/Kestrel (played by will.i.am) is a mutant with the ability to teleport and a former member of Team X.
+John Wraith / Kestrel (portrayed by will.i.am) is a mutant with the ability to teleport and a former member of Team X.

 Wraith opened a fitness center in Las Vegas after Team X disbanded.
-He reveals vital information to Logan, and accompanies him to New Orleans to find Gambit.
-He is killed in a battle with Sabretooth, and his DNA used in Weapon XI.
+He reveals vital information to Logan and accompanies him to New Orleans to find Gambit.
+He is killed in a battle with Sabretooth, and his DNA is used in Weapon XI.

-David North/Agent Zero
+David North / Agent Zero

-David North/Agent Zero (played by Daniel Henney) is a mutant with superhuman accuracy, reflexes, and agility, making him a notable assassin in Team X.
+David North / Agent Zero (portrayed by Daniel Henney) is a mutant with superhuman accuracy, reflexes, and agility, making him a notable assassin in Team X.

 Agent Zero kills Heather (Julia Blake) and Travis Hudson (Max Cullen), an elderly couple sheltering Wolverine.
 He is killed when his helicopter crashes and Wolverine drops a lit cigar on a trail of fuel, causing it to explode.

 Chris Bradley

-Chris Bradley (played by Dominic Monaghan) is a mutant with the ability to remotely control electrically powered objects and receive radio transmissions.
+Chris Bradley (portrayed by Dominic Monaghan) is a mutant with the ability to control electrically powered objects and receive radio transmissions remotely.
 After the disbanding of Team X, Bradley works at a circus, but is murdered by Sabretooth.

-Fred Dukes/Blob
+Fred Dukes / Blob

-Fred Dukes/Blob (played by Kevin Durand in Origins: Wolverine, Gustav Claude Ouimet in Apocalypse, and Mike Waters in Deadpool & Wolverine) is an overweight mutant with increased strength and durability.
-He was a member of Team X, and later became a professional boxer.
+Fred Dukes / Blob (portrayed by Kevin Durand in Origins: Wolverine, Gustav Claude Ouimet in Apocalypse, and Mike Waters in Deadpool & Wolverine) is an overweight mutant with increased strength and durability.
+He is a member of Team X, and later becomes a professional boxer.

 In Origins: Wolverine, Dukes becomes overweight after Team X disbands and takes up boxing.
 He reveals key information to Logan about Weapon XI.
 He is killed by Sabretooth.
-In Apocalypse, he makes a brief cameo being defeated by Angel in a cage match.
+In Apocalypse, he makes a brief cameo, being defeated by Angel in a cage match.
 A variant of Blob is a member of Cassandra Nova's gang in the Void.

 Blob was scrapped from early drafts of the first X-Men film.